This post contains affiliate links. More information here.

-I had recently purchased a electric ceramic tea kettle at ALDI, and decided that since that was going to sit out on my counter anyway, I should make a little area for my tea-loving self.
+I had recently purchased an electric ceramic Ambiano tea kettle at ALDI (see mini review below), and decided that since that was going to sit out on my counter anyway, I should make a little area for my tea-loving self.
 I used a section of my counter that didn’t really get much use because of its location.
 Someone could easily use a hutch or cart or table or buffet or even a shelf.

 I keep a sugar bowl on it that I’d received as a wedding gift but never really used.
 It has xylitol in it and not actually cane sugar, since that’s what I use for my tea because it’s better for teeth.
 I did find that since the lid wasn’t tight-fitting, the xylitol would clump after a while, so it’s in small plastic zippered bag inside.

 I also love to use silver-plated spoons that I find at thrift and antique stores for a $1, so I also keep one or two of those on there.

 My tea station is isn’t super fancy, but it works for me and it’s useful.

 I’m sure there are many other ways to make it cute.

 Sadly, my Aldi electric tea kettle met its demise at the hands of a nephew who took my words of using the kettle to make instant oatmeal to an Amelia Bedelia level by emptying the oatmeal packet INTO THE KETTLE and then adding water and PUTTING THE KETTLE IN THE MICROWAVE.
 (It didn’t say “do not microwave” on the bottom.
 He checked.)